Kevin Trapp

-He began his professional career at 1.
+Trapp began his professional career at 1.
 FC Kaiserslautern, where he took part in two Bundesliga seasons.
 In 2012, he signed for Eintracht Frankfurt for a fee of €1.5 million and played regularly over three years, also competing in the UEFA Europa League.
 He joined Paris Saint-Germain for an estimated €10 million in 2015, where he won several domestic honours.
 In 2018, he re-joined Eintracht Frankfurt on loan, before signing permanently the next season.

 Trapp won 21 caps for Germany's youth teams, including 11 for the under-21s, and made his full debut in June 2017.
-He was part of their squad that won the 2017 FIFA Confederations Cup and also competed at the 2018 FIFA World Cup, the 2020 UEFA Euro and the 2022 FIFA World Cup.
+He was part of their squad that won the 2017 FIFA Confederations Cup and also competed at the 2018 FIFA World Cup, UEFA Euro 2020 and the 2022 World Cup.